Lower Bounds on Learning Pauli Channels with Individual Measurements: A lower bound for Pauli channel tomography with adaptive strategies in the high precision regime

 \section{A lower bound for Pauli channel tomography with adaptive strategies in the high precision regime}

 In this section, we improve the general lower bound of quantum Pauli channel tomography in Theorem~\ref{thm: GLB} for adaptive strategies with one use of the channel each step.
 In the adaptive setting, a learner could adapt its choices depending on the previous observations.
 It can prepare a large set of inputs and measurements and thus it potentially has more power to extract information much earlier than its non-adaptive counterpart.
 With this intuition, we expect that lower bounds for adaptive strategies should be harder to establish.
-Moreover, in this section, we only consider one use of the channel for each step, i.e., $m_t = 1$.
+Since we only consider one use of the channel for each step, i.e., $m_t = 1$, a learning algorithm has the following form:

-After observing $I_1,\dots,I_{t}$ at steps $1$ to $t$, the learner would choose an input $\rho_{t+1}^{\le t}:=\rho_{t+1}^{I_1,\dots,I_t}$ and a measurement device represented by a POVM $\cM_{t+1}^{\le t}:=\Big\{\lambda_{i_{t+1}}^{I_1,\dots,I_t}\proj{\phi_{i_{t+1}}^{I_1,\dots,I_t}}\Big\}_{i_{t+1}\in \cI_{t+1}^{I_1,\dots,I_t}} $ where the rank one matrices are projectors and the coefficients sum to $1$.
+After observing $I_1,\dots,I_{t}$ at steps $1$ to $t$, the learner would choose an input $\rho_{t+1}^{\le t} \coloneqq \rho_{t+1}^{I_1,\dots,I_t}$ and a measurement device represented by a POVM $\cM_{t+1}^{\le t} \coloneqq \cM_{t+1}^{I_1, \dots, I_t}\coloneqq \Big\{\lambda_{i_{t+1}}^{I_1,\dots,I_t}\proj{\phi_{i_{t+1}}^{I_1,\dots,I_t}}\Big\}_{i_{t+1}\in \cI_{t+1}^{I_1,\dots,I_t}} $ where the rank one matrices are projectors and the coefficients sum to $d$.
 So, the adaptive algorithm extracts classical information at step $t+1$ from the unknown Pauli quantum channel $\cP$ by first applying $\cP$ to the input $\rho_{t+1}^{I_1,\dots,I_t}$ and then performing a measurement using the POVM $\cM_{t+1}^{I_1,\dots,I_t}$ (see Fig.\ref{Fig: Adap-m=1} for an illustration).
 In this case, it observes $i_{t+1}\in \cI_{t+1}^{I_1,\dots,I_t}$ with a probability given by Born's rule:

+An adaptive strategy with limited {adaptivity} $N_{\text{ad}}$ can only adapt on the last previous $N_{\text{ad}}$ observations, that is for all $t\le N$:

 We prove the following lower bound on the number of steps.
-Note that because of the assumption $m_t = 1$ for all steps $t$, the number of steps is the same as the number of channel uses. \begin{theorem} Let $\eps\le 1/(20d)$.
-Adaptive strategies for the problem of Pauli channel tomography using incoherent measurements require a number of steps satisfying:
+Note that because of the assumption $m_t = 1$ for all steps $t$, the number of steps is the same as the number of channel uses. \begin{theorem} Let $\eps\le 1/(20d)$ and $d\ge 80$.
+Adaptive strategies for the problem of Pauli channel tomography using one copy of the channel at each step and ancilla-free {individual} measurements require a number of steps $N$ satisfying: